lgrigor/Simple-Trading-API-Test-Automation/README.md

 ## Test Reports

 The test report is generated bt pytest-html which is a pytest plugin that generates detailed HTML reports for test results.
 It provides a visually appealing way to view and analyze the test execution summary, individual test outcomes, and associated metadata.

-Example is here - [report.html](https://github.com/lgrigor/Simple-Trading-API-Test-Automation/blob/main/Results/report.html)
+Example is here - [report.html](https://github.com/lgrigor/Simple-Trading-API-Test-Automation/blob/main/Results).
+Download and open html file with browser.